proofgeist/fmdapi/README.md

 client.list({ fetch: { next: { revalidate: 10 } } });
 ```

+You can also now pass custom functions to override where the access token is stored when using username/password authentication.
+This can be used to improve performance if running in a serverless function or even the browser.

 ## FAQ

 ### I don't like the way the code is generated.
 Can I edit the generated files?